Blosc/c-blosc/ANNOUNCE.rst

 http://blosc.pytables.org/sources/

-and download the stable release from here.
+and download the most recent release from there.

 Blosc is distributed using the MIT license, see LICENSES/BLOSC.txt for details.